The neurology encompasses all diseases of the brain and nervous system. A distinction is made between neurological and neurodegenerative diseases.

 Psycho-Neuro-Endocrine Functional Axis:

-- dopamine supports memory performance (especially ultra-short-term memory) and processing of learned material
+- Dopamine supports memory performance (v.a.
+Ultra-short-term memory) and processing of learned information

 - zinc enhances glycine response (glycine = inhibitory neurotransmitter) and is involved in redox and immune control

-Phytotherapeutics influence serotonin metabolism and interact with serotonin receptors, e.g.:
+Phytotherapeutics influence serotonin metabolism and interact with serotonin receptors, z.B.:

 - ginseng

-Ideal complement to orthomolecular medicine, especially since their effect is also based on micronutrients (e.g. secondary plant substances, vitamins, minerals).
+Ideal complement to orthomolecular medicine, especially since their effect is also based on micronutrients (z.B. secondary plant substances, vitamins, minerals).

 Depression: